Kamikaze (1937 aircraft): The Record Flight

-The record flight

 The Kamikaze-go took off from Tachikawa Airfield in Tokyo at 2:12:04 pm on April 6, 1937, with much fanfare.
 The aircraft flew from Tokyo via Taipei to Hanoi and Vientiane in French Indochina, then via Calcutta and Karachi in British India and Basra and Baghdad in Iraq, and then Athens, Rome and Paris in Western Europe.

 The aircraft landed at London's Croydon airport to a cheering crowd of spectators at 3:30 pm on April 9.
 The total elapsed time since departure was 94 hours, 17 minutes and 56 seconds, with actual flight time for the whole distance of 15,357 km of was 51 hours, 19 minutes and 23 seconds (average speed: 162,8 km/h or 101 MPH).
 The flight was the first Fédération Aéronautique Internationale aviation record to have been won by the Japanese.

 This flight to Europe made the pilot, Masaaki Iinuma (then 26 years old), a national hero, and he was acclaimed as the “Japanese Lindbergh”.
 Both the pilot and navigator Kenji Tsukagoshi were awarded the Légion d'honneur by the French government.

-On April 12, only a few days after the record-breaking flight, the Kamikaze-go carried Prince Chichibu and Princess Chichibu, who were visiting England for the coronation, on a joy ride.
+On April 12, only a few days after the record-breaking flight, the Kamikaze-go carried Prince Chichibu who was visiting England for the coronation, on a joy ride.
 A month later, on May 12, it was used to film the coronation ceremonies from the air.
 The Kamikaze-go was then flown back to Japan, duplicating its original route in the opposite direction, departing London May 14 and arriving in Osaka on May 20, and Haneda airport in Tokyo on May 21.

-Kamikaze 's pilot, Masaaki Iinuma, later served as chief test pilot for the Kayaba Ka-1 autogyro from May 1941.
-He was later killed in action in the Pacific War in December 1941 near Phnom Penh, Cambodia.
-He was 29 years old.
-In 1943, Kamikaze 's former navigator, Tsukagoshi, set off from Singapore for Germany in the prototype Tachikawa Ki-77, but disappeared over the Indian Ocean.
+Later Developments

 After its return to Japan, the Kamikaze-go continued to work actively in a variety of capacities for the Asahi Shimbun.
 However, on a flight back from the south of China it encountered bad weather and had to be ditched in southern Taiwan.
 It was later recovered and put on display at a "Kamikaze Memorial Center" on Ikoma, Nara Prefecture.
 The facilities were destroyed in World War II.

 To commemorate the 1937 flight of the aircraft, Asahi Shinbun produced sake bottles and cups which were made available with the image of this aircraft on it.